koh-nakagawa/interactive_web/README.md

 ## Avoiding Acoustic Feedback

-The system uses synthetic bass rather than the microphone signal to prevent feedback.
+The system uses synthetic bass rather than directly amplifying microphone audio.
+This prevents acoustic feedback even when microphone and speakers are close.
-Only numerical bass values influence the synthetic output and the visualisation.
+Only numerical bass values influence sound output and visualisation.

 ---